-P&G India group is working diligently to maximize the availability of all our products for our consumers.
 With guidance from medical professionals, we're constantly evaluating and updating the robust measures already in place to help our people, who are making, packing and shipping products, stay safe at work, and, where possible, enabling others to work from home.
-We have put in measures like temperature scans, shift rotations, queueing avoidance, physical distancing, hand sanitizers and masks.
+We have put in place measures like temperature scans, shift rotations, queueing avoidance, physical distancing, personal protective equipment for all including hand sanitizers and masks.
 We are also conducting comprehensive, methodical cleaning of all production areas and offices, including regular sanitization and surface disinfection that exceeds the most rigorous health authority standards.
-Your Company also partnered with the government and industry to kickstart 'Surakhsha Circle' to lay down the highest standards of hygiene and safety at manufacturing facilities.
+Further, your Company is facilitating voluntary vaccination drives for employees for their health and safety.